oskar11120/Apache.Druid.Querying/README.md

 </tbody>
 </table>

-## Druid expressions
-The library accepts [Druid expressions](https://druid.apache.org/docs/latest/querying/math-expr) in form of a delegate where given object representing data available at that point in a query you are supposed to return an [interpolated string using $](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated) where each string's parameter is either:

-- a property of object representing data, which will get mapped to approporiate column
-- a constant, which will get converted to a string.

-Passing any other parameters will result in an `InvalidOperationException` being thrown upon execution of the query.

 ## Refering to objects representing data
 You can refer objects representing your query data in two way:
 - by its properties, resulting in library mapping them to Druid columns